makersacademy/takeaway-challenge/README.md

 Notes - things I want to improve:
-I ended up adding a string of '0' to pass the tests, which works for my menu but not if the price in pence is not multipes of ten.
+I ended up adding a string of '0' to pass the tests, which works for my menu but not if the price in pence is not multiples of ten.
+I tried looking at BigDecimal but it didn't give me the output I wanted.